meta-pixel

 What resources do you have in community that can be used to reinforce these teachings?

-Explore Creation stories.
 Invite families and Elders to contribute to planning and program activities by inviting them to present their Nations’ Creation Story and legends.
 This could include visiting sites, or photos of special places that relate or represent Creation stories and teachings.

 August is a warmer month and still full of Nature’s abundance.
 Continue to bring most of the month’s programming outdoors!
 Explore the last of Summer by experiencing sights, smells, and natural sensory experiences outdoors.

-Art Centre:
+Art Experiences:

 Rubbings are a fun way to explore natural textures, with an area outside with seashells, rough bark and other items from nature to do layer paper thin enough to do rubbings with, but thick enough to last through the fun of rubbing!
+Métis dot painted designs can be explored in the art area, by experimenting with the ends of paintbrush handles, bingo markers, Q tips, circle stickers and easy mediums for young hands.
+Metis Dot Art Flower Template

 Craft